jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

 test catching ZeroDivisionError in test_calculator.py
 *********************************************************************************

-I want to add an exception handler to the :ref:`calculator project<how to make a calculator part 1>` for ZeroDivisionError_ in :ref:`test_division`
+I want to add an exception handler to the :ref:`calculator project<how to make a calculator>` for ZeroDivisionError_ in :ref:`test_division`

 =================================================================================
 open the project